...

 There are still a few places where you can climb the Mayan pyramid.
 If you’re coming to Cancun and will be primarily on the Riviera Maya, head outside of Chitzen Itza to the Coba Pyramids, which are easily accessible from here.

-For the more adventurous, there’s Calakmul, where you’ll experience the true atmosphere of Mayan civilization and probably be completely alone on the pyramids.
-Read more about the Mayan pyramids in our article
+For bigger adventurers, we have Calakmul, where you’ll experience the true atmosphere of Mayan civilization and will likely be completely alone at the pyramids.
+Read more about Mayan pyramids in our article Yucatán – Mayan Ruins.

 11) Visit the new wonder of the world Chitzen Itza

-Yes, Chitzen Itza is perhaps the most touristy place in the entire Yucatán.
-But if you want to skip it, we advise you to think carefully.
-We have seen almost all the ruins in the Yucatán and we still think that Chitzen Itza is the most impressive of them all.
-More information (
+Yes, Chichen Itza is perhaps the most touristy place in all of Yucatán.
+However, if you’re considering skipping it, we advise you to think twice.
+We’ve seen almost all the ruins in Yucatán, and we still believe Chichen Itza is the most impressive among them.
+More information (Mayan Ruins, Chichen Itza).

 Chitzen Itza